SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 | 3-5 | Regional river |
 | 6+ | Major river |

-Actual block widths are the feature generator's concern, not the cell system's.
+Actual block widths are the feature generator's concern, not the region system's.

 **Validation:**
-1. Find a cell with multiple upstream feeders
+1. Find a region with multiple upstream feeders
-2. Run `/rivertale cell` and verify upstream count
+2. Run `/rivertale region` and verify upstream count
 3. Verify count is limited by depth (doesn't propagate infinitely)
-4. Verify a source cell (no inputs) has upstream count 0
+4. Verify a source region (no inputs) has upstream count 0

 ---

-### Phase 10: Worldgen Integration
+### Phase 9: Worldgen Integration

-**Goal:** Trigger cell computation automatically during chunk generation.
+**Goal:** Trigger region computation automatically during chunk generation.

 **Files:**
 - `src/main/java/org/sosly/rivertale/mixin/ServerChunkCacheMixin.java` (or event handler)

 **Hook point:**

-During chunk generation, compute cells for any cell that overlaps the chunk being generated.
-This ensures cell data exists in the cache before the river carving system (a separate system outside this document) needs it.
+During chunk generation, compute regions for any region that overlaps the chunk being generated.
+This ensures region data is available when the river carving system (a separate system outside this document) needs it.

 ```
 onChunkGenerate(chunk):
     chunkWorldX = chunk.getPos().getMinBlockX()
     chunkWorldZ = chunk.getPos().getMinBlockZ()

-    cellX = floor(chunkWorldX / CELL_SIZE)
+    regionX = floor(chunkWorldX / REGION_SIZE)
-    cellZ = floor(chunkWorldZ / CELL_SIZE)
+    regionZ = floor(chunkWorldZ / REGION_SIZE)

-    // getCell triggers computation if not cached
-    cell = riverCellManager.getCell(new RiverCellKey(cellX, cellZ))
+    region = riverRegionManager.getRegion(new RiverRegionKey(regionX, regionZ))
 ```

 **When to trigger:**

 Hook into chunk generation after biome placement but before feature generation.
-The cell data needs to exist before any river carving features run.
+The region data needs to exist before any river carving features run.

 For Forge 1.20.1, this could be:
 - A mixin to `ServerChunkCache` or `ChunkGenerator`